Stanislasss/fortune-backend/README.md

   On the other hand, Travis is already connected to Github, Yaml is the default pipeline syntax, it has easy secrets management (Jenkins also has) and it's very close to Gitlab C.I.
 It was much easier to configure my pipelines and connect to Kubernetes, the best part is that I didn't need to run Jenkins the "Docker in Docker" way.

   The C.D steps are very simple, the command `make ci` does the following
+  1. Run tests
+  2. Docker build and push
-  1. Download and install kubectl binary
+  3. Download and install kubectl binary
-  2. Create Kubeconfig file under `~/.kube/config`
+  4. Create Kubeconfig file under `~/.kube/config`
-  3. Run `deployer.sh`
+  5. Run `deployer.sh`

   The below environments are used to create the Kubeconfig file.